pin-people/toy_robot_front/README.md

 ## Description

-The provided backend is a simple web application that is defined the following rules:
+The provided backend is a simple API that defines the following rules:

 * The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5x5.